School Year

 SIP - Areas of Focus

-To help our students attain individual excellence in culture, social, and academic pursuits during their educational journey toward a productive, well-adjusted adulthood.
+To help our students attain individual excellence in cultural, social, and academic pursuits during their educational journey toward a productive, well-adjusted adulthood.

 (View Marzano Model)